hibeenovul/hibeenovul/README.md

-- 👋 Hi, I’m @hibeenovul
+- 👋 Hi, I’m @hibeenovul (Ibrahim)
-- 👀 I’m interested in backend programming...
+- 👀 I’m interested in full stack Software Engineering, Web development and more
 -  Software Engineering Graduate @Alx
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my develpment and learning more
-- 📫 How to reach me ...
+- 📫 How to reach me hibeenovul19@gmil.com

 <!---
 hibeenovul/hibeenovul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.